IsaacScript/isaacscript/packages/isaacscript-lint/README.md

 [![npm version](https://img.shields.io/npm/v/isaacscript-lint.svg)](https://www.npmjs.com/package/isaacscript-lint)

-This is a helper/meta package to install all of the dependencies necessary for [Prettier](https://prettier.io/) + [ESLint](https://eslint.org/) to work with a typical TypeScript project.
+This is a helper/meta package to install all of the dependencies necessary for [Prettier](https://prettier.io/) & [ESLint](https://eslint.org/) to work with a typical TypeScript project.
+(Prettier is the best code formatter and ESLint is the best code problem checker.)

 <br>

 ## Why This Package Is Useful

-`isaacscript-lint` is a great starting point for any TypeScript project.
-It's a pain in the ass to get ESLint working with TypeScript and to get everything working properly.
+It's a pain to get Prettier & ESLint working with TypeScript.
+So, `isaacscript-lint` is designed to make it as easy as possible to use them in your TypeScript project.
 Don't clutter your `package.json` file with 15+ different ESLint-related dependencies; just use `isaacscript-lint`.

 If you are ready to start, see the [installation instructions](#installation-instructions-for-typescript-projects) below.